 The club also operates a D-STAR repeater on Mount Fielder, serving the cities of Grants Pass and Rogue River, and eastern parts of Medford.
 The D-STAR repeater has callsign KE7LKX and is on 440.4625 MHz (+) on the B node.
 All licensed amateurs currently registered with the D-STAR system are invited to use the repeater.
 Visitors are welcome to link the repeater to a reflector if the repeater isn't being used, but are asked to unlink the repeater or link it to reflector 14C when they have finished.

 The club participates in the disaster preparedness exercise and operating activity known as Field Day, held annually on the fourth full weekend in June.
 Participants are encouraged to set up temporary stations under emergency power and make contacts with as many other participating stations as possible.
-The club sets up several stations powered by solar panels, batteries, and generators at Schroeder Park.
+The club sets up several stations powered by solar panels, batteries, and generators at Merlin Park.
 Anyone curious about amateur radio is encouraged to stop by during Field Day to observe the club in action, or even to participate in the fun (with the help of a licensed control operator)!
 The radios are operated from 11 AM Saturday morning to 11 AM Sunday morning.